Nederlands

 Havana, IV.2005

-Pity (and also pretty obvious for repeat visitors of this site) that Spain - although home of the man from Ara - took this faceless design for export.
-Quite understandably Cuba looked for another supplier and because bad taste wins always inclined to Canadian design.
+Pity (and also pretty obvious for repeat visitors of this site) that Spain —although home of the man from Ara— took this faceless design to share with their former colony.
+Quite understandably Cuba looked for another supplier and, because bad taste always wins, inclined to Canadian design.
 Havana's Men at Work are now the same as Montréal's (see Canada) but the workspace supplied is still triangular which is an old-world characteristic.
 I wonder if this could mean that Cuba is trying to make advances toward the new world without being too overt.

 Men at Work signs were only found in Havana.
-Elsewhere people have to manage with makeshift panels carrying the text Hombres trabajando (The same words are used as a caption in Argentina).
+Elsewhere —e.g. Australia— people have to manage with makeshift panels carrying the text Hombres trabajando (The same words are used as a caption in Argentina).

 Australia, V.2005

-Path: Home / Country list / Men at work / Men at work in Cuba e-mail:
+Path: Home / Country list / Men at work in depth / Men at work in Cuba

-More roadsigns from Cuba: Children crossing - Falling rocks
+More roadsigns from Cuba: Children's crossing signs - Falling rock signs